YashviUp/python-programming-questions/Programming Ques/Q4_Kaprekar_constant.md

     <sol>
     steps=0
     if len(Num) != 4 or not Num.isdigit() or len(set(Num)) < 2:
-        return None  # Return None if invalid input (non-4 digits or all digits the same) if int(Num) == 6174:
+        return None  # Return None if invalid input (not all 4 digits are the same) if int(Num) == 6174:
         return 0